ToolVQA: A Dataset for Multi-step Reasoning VQA with External Tools

 MY ALT TEXT

 However, existing datasets often lack these two critical properties.
 The scenarios are synthesized instead of real-taken, resulting in overly simplistic scenes that do not align with real-world scenarios.
-The queries require only single-step reasoning or explicitly provide hints about the reasoning process, such as ``using the Cheap YouTube API tool''.
+The queries require only single-step reasoning or explicitly provide hints about the reasoning process, such as "using the Cheap YouTube API tool".

 MY ALT TEXT

-The generated dataset, ToolVQA, contains 23K instances across 7 diverse task domains, with an average inference length of 2.78 reasoning steps per instance.
 The LLaVA-7B model fine-tuned on ToolVQA not only achieves impressive performance on the ToolVQA test set, but also surpasses the large closed-source model GPT-3.5-turbo on various out-of-distribution (OOD) datasets, showing strong generalizability in real-world tool-use scenarios.

 MY ALT TEXT